 Dr. Prasad is a graduate of the University of Chicago Pritzker School of Medicine, where he was awarded the Chairman's Award in Internal Medicine.
 He is also a graduate of Johns Hopkins Bloomberg School of Public Health and completed his undergraduate at Michigan State University, where he was commencement speaker for the College of Arts & Letters.
 Dr Prasad trained in general internal medicine at Northwestern University in Chicago, where he received the Gerald Grumet award for best resident teacher, and completed his fellowship in Hematology and Oncology in the joint program between National Cancer Institute, and National Heart, Lung and Blood Institute both at the US National Institutes of Health.
 While at the NIH, Dr. Prasad was also a Cancer Prevention Fellow.

-Dr. Prasad is the author of more than 120 peer-reviewed articles and 25 additional letters or replies in many academic journals, including the British Medical Journal, the Journal of the American Medical Association, JAMA: Internal Medicine, JAMA: Oncology, the Mayo Clinic Proceedings and the New England Journal of Medicine.
+Dr. Prasad is the author of more than 125 peer-reviewed articles and 25 additional letters or replies in many academic journals, including Nature, the British Medical Journal, the Journal of the American Medical Association, JAMA: Internal Medicine, JAMA: Oncology, the Mayo Clinic Proceedings, the Journal of Clinical Oncology and the New England Journal of Medicine.
 His work has been widely covered by news outlets including the New York Times, USA Today, the Wall Street Journal, NPR and Forbes.
 When not working, Dr. Prasad enjoys cycling, reading and binge watching television.

 Image by Nathan